alexdhwang/alexdhwang.github.io/_drafts/progit2.md

 `git diff` compares what is in your working directory with what is in your staging area. `git diff --staged` compares your staged changes with the last commit.
 We can also use `git difftool` to call external diff viewing program.

+You can use `git rm --cached <file>` to remove accidentally staged files.

 ### 2.3 Viewing the Commit History
 ### 2.4 Undoing Things
 ### 2.5 Working with Remotes